 A porcelain crown is designed to work with your own tooth and cover the part that is damaged.
 It can last for five to 15 years, or even longer with good home care and regular dentist visits.
 Where the crown is placed in your mouth does play a role, as does your lifestyle.

 If you have some worn or damaged teeth, your dentist might recommend that you get a porcelain crown.
 And this might make you have some questions, like what is a porcelain crown?
 How long do porcelain crowns last?
 And how should you care for your porcelain crowns?
 Let’s take a moment to learn a bit more about dental crowns.

-A crown is meant to function like one of your teeth.
-Like the name implies, it is a crown over the top of the tooth that needs it, covering it completely.
+A crown is meant to function as one of your teeth.
+As the name implies, it is a crown over the top of the tooth that needs it, covering it completely.
 It is used for teeth that have had some significant decay or surface damage, or for a dental implant that didn’t work correctly.
 You can even put a crown on a misshaped tooth.
 Crowns can be used on the front teeth if they are not equally shaped or if they have become discolored.

 If you have to have them, you can expect that your crowns will last somewhere between five and 15 years.
 You can extend the life of your crown with proper care and get 25-30 years out of them.
-Crowns on the front teeth will usually last longer than ones on the rear teeth due to the different way you bite and chew with them.
+Crowns on the front teeth will usually last longer than ones on the rear teeth due to the different ways you bite and chew with them.

 What can you do to take care of porcelain crowns?

 One of the best things you can do to take care of your porcelain crowns is to practice good oral hygiene habits.
 Here are some of the things you can do that will affect the longevity of your crowns.

 - You should never use your teeth in place of scissors to open packages

 - Don’t chew pen caps or pencils

 - Don’t eat ice cubes or hard candy